pooch1e/open-curator/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 # About
-Custom openCurator app utilising National Museum of Australia and MOMA museum API archives.
+Custom openCurator app utilising Met Museum and ... museum API archives.

 Project will pull from API starting with query A... and hydrate page data.
 When user searches for term other than A, will fire off a request to API and cache results to be filtered and searched.

-Will have to use a different API than Aus Museum as data is hard to parse and not up to date.
+Updated API for Met Museum, hydrating page with initial 200 requests that can be filtered and searched.
+Next todo: add search button for specfic requests to API
+Add second API
+Add catalog feature